 The cartridge filter has one of the more traditional working methods than the other classes.
-Made of polyester fibers which surround a plastic core, the water is caused to flow through its pleats, which incidentally traps all the debris as small as 10 microns, and the clean water is then dispensed back into the pool.
+Made of polyester fibers that surround a plastic core, the water is caused to flow through its creases, which incidentally traps all the debris as small as 10 microns, and the clean water is then dispensed back into the pool.

-The pool cartridge filter is, by all means, an entry level pool treatment hardware.
-And at a price range of at a price range of $199-$1,164 it is the cheapest pool filter on our list today.
+The pool cartridge filter is, by all means, an entry-level pool treatment hardware.
+And at a price range of $199-$1,164, it is the cheapest pool filter on our list today.

 - Most economical pool filtration system.